TheWorkflowAcademy/Round-Robin-Owner-Assignment-Deluge/README.md

   * ZohoCRM.settings.ALL

 ## Tutorial
-### Create Task
+### Create Task & Get the Task ID
 In the first part of the script, we create the task.
 Remember, we need a way to identify the task type - it could be by using the subject or a custom field.
 In this example, we're using the subject.
 Every task created will have a prefix of "Complete Signed-App Process for" as the subject.
+Get the Task ID for later.
 ```javascript
 newtask = Map();
 newtask.put("Subject","Complete Signed-App Process for " + dealname);